U.S. auto dealers are winners as chip shortage lifts vehicle profits

 AutoNation Inc Executive Vice President Marc Cannon called it “Camelot,” comparing it to the legendary castle and court of King Arthur.
 He wondered whether this could turn into the new operating model in an industry where consumers in the past were conditioned to seek incentives and rebates that reduced vehicle prices by 10% or more.

-Profits at AutoNation Inc (AN.N), the largest U.S. dealer chain, almost tripled last week as gross profit per new vehicle soared 61% to more than $2,700 in the first quarter.
-Rival Lithia Motors (LAD.N) saw its profit per new vehicle jump 33% to $2,910 as its quarterly results trounced expectations. read more
+Profits at AutoNation Inc, the largest U.S. dealer chain, almost tripled last week as gross profit per new vehicle soared 61% to more than $2,700 in the first quarter.
+Rival Lithia Motors saw its profit per new vehicle jump 33% to $2,910 as its quarterly results trounced expectations.

 The good times won’t likely end soon as many industry officials see the chip shortage lasting into 2022.
 Many dealers report thin vehicle supplies, in some cases as low as 15 days worth.